bazelbuild/bazel/site/docs/skylark/windows_tips.md

 title: Writing rules on Windows
 ---

-# Writing rules on Windows
+# Writing Rules on Windows

 This page focuses on writing Windows-compatible rules, common problems of writing portable rules, and some solutions.